noddde

 load(aggregateName: string, aggregateId: string): Promise<any>;

 The key design choice: the aggregate definition does not change between event-sourced and state-stored persistence.
-The same defineAggregate with the same commands and apply handlers works with either strategy.
+The same defineAggregate with the same decide and evolve handlers works with either strategy.
 The persistence strategy is a deployment decision, not a domain modeling decision.

 // This aggregate works identically with either persistence strategy